 Portuguese Colonial Ebony Prie-Dieu chairs

-Mid 19th centuryAn exceptional pair of Portuguese colonial prie-Dieu chairs or prayer chairs, made in ebony with a caned seat.
-The back with a solid ebony rectangular block in the middle surrounden by a carved and pierced floral design while the uprights of the back are relief carved with a floral design.
+Mid 19th centuryA pair of exceptional Portuguese colonial prie-Dieu (or prayer chairs) made in ebony with a caned seat.
+The seat back with a solid ebony rectangular block in the middle surrounden by a carved and pierced floral design while the uprights of the back are relief carved with rosettes.
+The chairs feature a nicely shaped crest rail.
+The cabriole front legs feauture acanthus carving on the knees and end in ball and claw feet.
+The rear legs of square section are slightly raked.

-The low seat was meant to be used for kneeling, and the top rail which was usually upholstered, as an elbow rest or Bible support.
+Prie-Dieu chairs were designed specifically for prayer.
+The low seat was meant to be used for kneeling, and the top rail which was sometimes upholstered, as an elbow rest or Bible support.
 This form was current in the mid 19th century.
 This example preserves the low seat and high back which is open and carved rather than upholstered.

 The chairs are in excellent condition and have been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
-Ebony (Diospyrus Ebenum) is a black wood of very close grain and heavy in weight.

 Find out more about Portuguese Colonial Chairs from Goa.

-These chairs have been sold.
+These ebony chairs have been sold.
 Please keep checking our website as we may add a similar pair.

 Malabar Coast